cryostatio/cryostatio.github.io/README.md

 ### Run Locally

-- `bundle exec jekyll serve --watch --livereload --open-url --config _config.yml,_config-dev.yml`
+- `bundle exec jekyll serve --watch --livereload --open-url --future --config _config.yml,_config-dev.yml`

 This will start a local development server, open your default browser pointing to the local build on that server, with the server watching for project filesystem changes and hot-reloading the browser when changes are detected and rebuilt.